tftp/test-guru/README.md

 * Ruby version: ruby 2.5.5-p157

+* Rails version: Rails 6.0.0

-* System dependencies
+* System dependencies:

-* Configuration
+  Nodejs and yarn must be installed in order to install rails 6 correctly.

+* Configuration: no special configuration is required

-* Database creation
+* Database creation: not yet

-* Database initialization
+* Database initialization: not yet

 * How to run the test suite

 * Services (job queues, cache servers, search engines, etc.)

 * Deployment instructions

-* ...